r0cco/Phaser_Platform_Demo/README.md

 This demo uses webpack and npm.

-to start the demo, pull the repository and enter '''npm start''' in a bash window.
+to start the demo, pull the repository and enter `npm install` in a bash window, then `npm start`.
 The game should be served on port 8080 or something close to that.